andrewtdiz/Weave/docs/examples/cookbook/drag-and-drop.md

 local GuiService = game:GetService("GuiService")
 local HttpService = game:GetService("HttpService")
 local UserInputService = game:GetService("UserInputService")
--- [Fusion imports omitted for clarity]
+-- [Weave imports omitted for clarity]

 -- This example shows a full drag-and-drop implementation for mouse input only.
 -- Extending this system to generically work with other input types, such as